maciejhirsz/logos/README.md

 test logos                ... bench:       2,086 ns/iter (+/- 73) = 1021 MB/s
 test logos_nul_terminated ... bench:       1,956 ns/iter (+/- 141) = 1089 MB/s
 ```

+## License

+This code is distributed under the terms of both the MIT license
+and the Apache License (Version 2.0), choose whatever works for you.

+See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.